Found this helpful? Share it with peers.

 Process flow visualization based on recorded event data

-Step 3: Spotting Inefficiencies
+Step 3: Identify inefficiencies

 Dashboards with key process metrics and performance trends